anloboda/danfoss-alerts/README.md

 ### "Unauthorized" errors in Temperature Check

 - Check if token rotation is working
-- Verify credentials secret is populated correctly
+- Verify credentials parameter is populated correctly
 - Check CloudWatch logs for token rotation function

 ### Emails not being sent